Neerpatel125/Virtual_Piano_Player/README.md

 A virtual piano can be found at https://virtualpiano.net.

+This tool presses the keys according to a sheet music and tempo.

 ## How to use
 The `PlaySong.py` file takes the following arguments
   1. `file`: path to the song text file (several listed in the `songs` directory).